HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### Content Security Policy

 [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is one of the predominant methods used to mitigate attacks like cross-site scripting attacks and data injection attacks by restricting the origins allowed to load various contents, using scripts and media.
-There are numerous directives which can be used by the website to specify sources for different kinds of content.
+There are numerous directives that can be used by the website to specify sources for different kinds of content.
 For instance, `script-src` is used to specify origins or domains from which scripts can be loaded.
-It also has few other values to define if inline scripts and eval scripts are allowed.
+It also has a few other values to define if inline scripts and eval scripts are allowed.

 {{ figure_markup(
   image="security-csp-directives-usage.png",